The Numbers Project

 • No forgiveness legislation passed

-• Offer in Compromise: zero approvals for EIDL
+• Offer in Compromise: zero approvals for COVID EIDL under Administrator Loeffler

 • New legislation focuses on fraud prosecution, not borrower relief

-As more borrowers submit their stories, the data here grows stronger.
+30+ borrowers have shared their stories.
+Every submission strengthens the evidence being compiled for the Senate and House Small Business Committees.
 As the data grows stronger, the case for action becomes harder to ignore.
 Every number on this page represents a real person, a real business, and a real family affected by a program that was supposed to help.

 Read the full investigation →